Pylons/pyramid-sphinx-themes/README.rst

 pyramid-sphinx-themes
 =====================

-Pyramid Sphinx themes for related projects.
+Pyramid Sphinx themes for Pyramid and projects that use Pyramid.

 Requirements